 Why are new homes in South Florida so popular?

-G. L. Homes offers several new home communities in South Florida: Canyon Trails, The Bridges, Valencia Cove & The Preserve at Bay Hill Estates.
+G. L. Homes offers several new home communities in South Florida: Canyon Trails, The Bridges, Seven Bridges, Tuscany, Valencia Cove & The Preserve at Bay Hill Estates.
 South Florida consists of a number of cities including Miami, Fort Lauderdale, Boca Raton, West Palm Beach, Delray Beach and Boynton Beach.
 Officially, the region covers the counties of Miami-Dade, Broward and Palm Beach.

 The cost of living in South Florida is lower than many other major cities including New York, Boston, Seattle, San Francisco, Los Angeles and Washington, D.C.
 In addition, one of the reasons so many consider South Florida homes - Florida has no personal state income tax and has favorable tax advantages for those looking to start or relocate a business.